girlscript-blr/code-with-girlscript-bangalore/CONTRIBUTING.md

   `cd code-with-girlscript-bangalore`

-- **Create a new branch**: Before you proceed with the project, create a new branch using the following command in the cloned repository:
+- **Create a new branch**: Follow proper namimg convention before creating your own branch.
+The example of the naming is as follows -

+    - **Example**: If you want to create a pull request in the Shopping Cart Problem - Easy, your branch name can be `ShoppingCartEasy`.

+- Now, execute the following command to create your own branch -

     `git checkout -b <your-branch-name>`

-- **Do follow proper naming conventions**: The branch name should be relevant to the problem statement while submitting the solution(refer to the example below)

-  - **Example**: If you want to create a pull request in the Shopping Cart Problem - Easy, your branch name can be `ShoppingCartEasy`.

 - **Update the changes to repo**: Add your solution in the new branch.
 The solution must be in a specified format.
 Your code should be inside the SOLUTIONS folder of the respective problem statement.
 The codes/files should be inside a single folder following specific naming convention.
 The folder name should be your name.
   - Root Folder